ibm-cloud-docs/vpc/vsi_is_profiles.md

 GPU profiles are supported by Ubuntu 18.04 only.
 For more information about supported operating systems, see [Images](/docs/vpc?topic=vpc-about-images).
 A few of the larger profile sizes might require you to increase your quota limit.
 To increase a quota for a particular resource, [contact support](/docs/get-support?topic=get-support-getting-customer-support).

 If you are using GPU profiles, you might need to install the NVIDA kernel driver, the CUDA toolkit, or both onto your virtual server instance.
 For more information, see [Setting up GPU drivers for POWER-based instances](/docs/vpc?topic=vpc-setup-gpus).
-{:tip}-->
+{:tip} -->

 For information about storage, see [Storage notes for profiles](#storage-notes-for-profiles).

 The network bandwidth cap applies separately to egress (transmitted) and ingress (received) traffic.
-That is, even if an instance capped at 4 Gbps has reached its transmit cap of 4 Gbps, that will not impact its ability to receive up to its cap of 4 Gbps. <!-- For information about network performance, see [Network performance notes for profiles](#network-perf-notes-for-profiles). -->
+That is, even if an instance capped at 4 Gbps has reached its transmit cap of 4 Gbps, that will not impact its ability to receive up to its cap of 4 Gbps.
+For information about network performance, see [Network performance notes for profiles](#network-perf-notes-for-profiles).

 ## Viewing profile configurations
 {: #popular-profiles}